havanagrawal/clomask/mrcnn/README.md

 ## Setup

-Run data syntheszer module to generate the training  datasets in the following folder structure:
+Run data synthesizer module to generate the training  datasets in the following folder structure:

 ~~~~~~~
         project